MikeAirey/AIMike/memory-bank/productContext.md

 - Work executed with full project understanding
 - Changes documented in real-time
 - Memory Bank updated as needed
+- All task completions committed to version control

 ### Memory Bank Updates
 - Triggered by user request or significant changes
 - ALL files reviewed, even if not all need updates
 - Focus on activeContext.md and progress.md for current state
 - Ensures documentation remains accurate and complete
+- All updates committed to git with descriptive commit messages